Nyakio-Eva/Toy-problems-phase1/README.md

 1. Ask the user to enter their basic salary
 2. Ask the user to enter their benefits
 3. Calculate the gross salary - basic salary + benefits using function calculatesGrossSalary(), basicsalary and benefits as parameters
-4. Calculate paye by defining the tax brackets and rates using a function- function calculatesPaye(), grosssalary parameter,for loop,
+4. Calculate paye by defining the tax brackets and rates using a function- function calculatesPaye(), grossSalary parameter,for loop,Array
 5. Calculate NHIF deduction based on the gross salary using function calculateNHIF(grosssalary)
-6. Calculate NSSF deduction also based on gross salary using function calculateNSSF(grosssalary)
+6. Calculate NSSF deduction also based on gross salary using function calculateNSSF(grosssalary,nssfRate)
 7. Calculate the Net salary - Gross salary - deductions using function calculateNetSalary(basic salary,benefits)
 8.